 Open event system (event bus)¶

-The event system is used for inter-process communication between the Salt Master and Salt Minions.
+The event system is used for inter-process communication between the master and minions.
 In the event system:

 - Events are seen by both the master and minions.